worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 ### Loading the Data

-While creating our information architecture one thing immediately stand out: there are some specific data co-configurations that are called multiple times.
+While creating our information architecture one thing immediately stands out: there are some specific data co-configurations that are called multiple times.
 Luckily, the GraphQL standardization allows for something called [fragments](https://graphql.org/learn/queries/#fragments).
 Fragments helps keep our queries DRY (a programming acronym for [Don't Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)).
 The most common co-configuration seems to be the data required to show a preview of a specific episode.

-We can wrap this in a GraphQL fragment as follow (very similar to how we would create a query itself in JavaScript):
+We can wrap this in a GraphQL fragment as follows (very similar to how we would create a query itself in JavaScript):

 ```js
 const EPISODE_PREVIEW_FRAGMENT = `